 From the looks of it, it's clear that we're a culture obsessed with getting those eight glasses of H2O a day.
 But while ensuring that you're adequately hydrated is important, how many of us view hydration doesn't quite jibe with what the science tells us.
 Below, we've found the most common ways you could be drinking wrong, and what you should be doing instead.
 Read up, drink up, and while you're adopting healthier habits, check out our favorite 22 Meals to Melt Belly Fat in 2022.

 You Discount the Water Content of Solid Foods

-About 20 percent of our daily H2O intake comes from solid foods — fruits and vegetables in particular.
-Although it’s good to be mindful of how much water your body asks for, you can also hydrate with fruits and veggies, most of which are largely water.
-A cucumber, for example, is 96.7 percent water.
-Lettuce, celery, tomatoes, watermelon, grapefruit and green peppers are more than 90 percent water.
+About 20% of our daily H2O intake comes from solid foods—fruits and vegetables in particular.
+Although it's good to be mindful of how much water your body asks for, you can also hydrate with fruits and veggies, most of which are largely water.
+A cucumber, for example, is 96.7% water.
+Lettuce, celery, tomatoes, watermelon, grapefruit, and green peppers are more than 90% water.
 Unlike pure water, however, these foods are rich in a range of nutrients and vitamins.
 Eating a significant percentage of your water is an excellent way to achieve your health and fitness goals.
-While you’re at it, why not also stock up on these 26 Foods That Melt Love Handles?

 You're Drinking More Water Than You Need

 According to the Institute of Medicine (IOM), "the vast majority of healthy people adequately meet their hydration needs by letting thirst be their guide."
 If you're forcing yourself to chug through gallons of water, you might be drinking too much.
 And yes, there is such thing as "too much," especially since there's no scientific proof that drinking extra water has any health benefits.